-The “yield curve” is simply bonds of varying maturities—from one month to 30 years—plotted on a graph based on their yields.
-The yield curve typically slopes upward, since investors demand higher yields for holding longer-term bonds.
+The “yield curve” is simply bonds of varying maturities from one month to 30 years.
+The bonds are plotted on a graph based on their returns.
+The curve typically slopes upward, since investors demand higher returns for holding longer-term bonds.

-Since yields for bonds of all maturities change every day due to market fluctuations, the “shape” of the yield curve is always changing.
+Since yields for bonds of all maturities change every day due to market ups and downs, the “shape” of the curve is always changing.
 It is these changes that provide insight into the economic outlook.

 The Long and Short of the Bond Yield Curve

-The performance of short-term bonds—those with maturities of two years or less from the date they are bought.
+Short-term bonds are those which mature in two years or less from the date they are bought.
 How well they do is driven by expectations related to future Fed policy with regard to the federal funds rate.
-In contrast, the performance of longer-term bonds—which are more volatile than their short-term counterparts—is largely driven by the outlook for inflation and economic growth rather than Fed policy.
+In contrast, the performance of longer-term bonds, which are harder to predict than short-term bonds, is largely driven by the outlook for inflation and economic growth rather than Fed policy.

-The important aspect of this relationship to understand is that while short-term yields are “pinned” to some extent by expectations for the Fed’s rate policy, longer-term bonds experience higher volatility based on shifts in the broader outlook.
-Expectations for the economy, therefore tend to have a strong influence on the shape of the yield curve.
+The vital aspect of this linking to know is that while short-term returns are “pinned” to some extent by expectations for the Fed’s rate policy, longer-term bonds have more ups and downs based on shifts in the broader outlook.
+Thoughts about how the economy will do tend to have a strong impact on the shape of the curve.

 Stronger Growth or Slowing Indicators

-When the yields on long-term bonds rise faster than those on short-term bonds—which indicates that long-term bonds are underperforming short-term bonds—the yield curve is “steepening.”
-This typically indicates an environment in which investors see stronger growth ahead.
-Also, keep in mind, prices and yields move in opposite directions.
+When the yields on long-term bonds rise faster than those on short-term bonds—which means long-term bonds are not doing as well as short-term bonds—the curve is “steepening.”
+This most often means investors see stronger growth ahead.
+Keep in mind that prices and yields move opposite of each other.

-On the other hand, when yields on short-term bonds are rising faster than the yields on long-term bonds—or in other words, short-term bonds are underperforming—the yield curve is said to be “flattening.”
-This is usually an indication that investors see slowing growth ahead.
+On the other hand, when returns on short-term bonds are rising faster than the yields on long-term bonds—or in other words, short-term bonds are the ones not doing well—the curve is said to be “flattening.”
+This most often means that investors see slowing growth ahead.